-The ever-popular Labradoodle is immensely trainable and, unlike many other dogs, a good fit for first-time dog owners.
-On the larger side, these pups can take up some space—but are great with kids and will adapt to their family’s lifestyle.
+The ever-popular Labradoodle is immensely trainable and, unlike some dogs, a good fit for first-time dog owners.
+On the larger side, these pups can take up some space-but are great with kids and will adapt to their family's lifestyle.
 The standard version, which is a Lab bred with a standard-sized poodle, can grow to be about 24 inches tall and weigh up to 75 pounds.
-(If you’re searching for a dog on the smaller size, it’s possible to also find mini Labradoodles, a hybrid of a Labrador retriever and a miniature poodle.)
+(If you're searching for a dog on the smaller size, it's possible to also find mini Labradoodles, a hybrid of a Labrador retriever and a miniature poodle.)

 "There's never a dull moment.
 They have huge personalities," says Mike Martinez, a Labradoodle breeder and owner of Chicago Area Labradors & Labradoodles.

 Labradoodles are healthy dogs and need exercise, though the amount of running, playing, or swimming might depend on their makeup of Labrador and poodle genes.
 But regardless of the genetic breakdown, you'll need to get used to trips to the groomer.
 These pups are hairy.

 (A quick note: Labradoodles and Australian Labradoodles aren't the same.
 Australian Labradoodles are crosses between a poodle, Labrador retriever, and cocker spaniel.
 Labradoodles also aren't goldendoodles, a poodle/golden retriever mix.)

 Like many Labradoodle characteristics, your dog's appearance will depend on the generation you're looking for.
 To illustrate: Martinez breeds F1 (half Labrador, half poodle), F1b (75 percent poodle, 25 percent Lab), and F2 (87 percent poodle, 13 percent Lab) Labradoodles.